east-sussex-county-council/Escc.EastSussexGovUK/DotNetCoreMvc.md

 	  }
 	}

+The value (for example `Plain` in `?template=Plain`) replaces the `{0}` in `{0}ViewPath`, and the result is used to look up the layout view path.

 ### Skins

 These can be applied on top of MVC layouts for smaller changes.
 A skin class inherits `IEsccWebsiteSkin` and can specify JavaScript and CSS files to load, fonts from Google and a custom Content Security Policy.
 Loading custom scripts gives you a lot of flexibility to alter the design and behaviour of the page.
 One skin can inherit from another by inheriting its class, allowing subtle variations to be created without repeating the settings.

 The skin also contains the rules for when to apply it which might, for example, be based on the URL.

 It is then up to individual templates and pages to name the skins that they support using the `SkinSelector` class from this project.
-For example, to allow either the `MarriageSkin` or `CoronerSkin` when their conditions are met, but default to the `CustomerFocusSkin` when they are not, use the following command.
+For example, to allow either the `ExampleSkin` or `CoronerSkin` when their conditions are met, but default to the `CustomerFocusSkin` when they are not, use the following command.
 The skins are tested in order and the first matching skin is applied.

 	Model.EsccWebsiteSkin = SkinSelector.SelectSkin(
 		new IEsccWebsiteSkin[]
 		{
-			new MarriageSkin(Request.Url),
+			new ExampleSkin(Request.Url),
 			new CoronerSkin(Request.Url)
 		},
 		new CustomerFocusSkin()